-While this is explicitly teaching rounding to the nearest dollar and nearest \$10, many adults have a variety of sound ways of rounding in their everyday lives that do not always rely on place values as the 'benchmarks'.
+While this section is explicitly teaching rounding to the nearest dollar and nearest \$10, many adults have a variety of sound ways of rounding in their everyday lives that do not always rely on place values as the 'benchmarks'.
 For example, let's say a person is buying three grocery items that cost \$2.23, \$6.65, and \$10.99.
-They might round each to the nearest dollar in their head.
-Or they might decide to round the first two amounts (\$2.23 and \$6.65) to \$2.25 and \$6.75, which will simplify addition by making a dollar out of the change.
-They may also simply decide to round every amount up, no matter what, to make sure they doesn't go over budget.
+He might round each to the nearest dollar in his head.
+Or, he might decide to round the first two amounts (\$2.23 and \$6.65) to \$2.25 and \$6.75, which will simplify addition by making a dollar out of the change.
+He may also simply decide to round every amount up, no matter what, to make sure he doesn't go over his budget.